sagarabilly/Modified-Genetic-Algorithm-ASRS-MOpt-Research/README.md

 # Research Publication Progress Record

 This GitHub repository is intended to show the progress record for modified genetic algorithm in correspond with the research publication.
+The goal of the research to optimze the movement operation for minimizing time and penalty points that the SBS/RS machine took to finish the tasks listed in the dataset.
+The dataset could vary according to the assumptions and consideration to limit the scope of the research.

-Warning!: This is just a code progress, it hasn't been fully implemented yet. all the written codes belongs to @sagarabilly.
+Warning!: This is just a code progress, it hasn't been fully implemented in real life as it is open for other reserachers to create a better metaheuristics algorithm. all written codes belongs to @sagarabilly.

 Feel free to see this as a reference.